 Langdon and others continually refer to 'Leonardo da Vinci' as "Da Vinci".
 However, "da Vinci" refers to his city of origin, and is not technically a surname.
 Historians and art aficionados always refer to him as Leonardo.

-Teabing says that in 325 AD Constantine "unified Rome under a single religion: Christianity".
+(at around 1h 2 mins) Teabing says that in 325 AD Constantine "unified Rome under a single religion: Christianity".
 This statement is false.
-Constantine granted numerous privileges to the Christians, but it was not until 380, under the rule of the emperor Theodosius I, that Christianity became the official religion of the Empire.
+Constantine granted numerous privileges to the Christians, but it was not until 380, under the rule of the emperor Theodosius I, that Christianity became the official religion.

 When they are on Teabing's plane, Sophie goes back to Silas to question him.
 She rips the duct tape off his mouth.
 Then Langdon gets her to walk away.
 Later, Sophie, Langdon, and Teabing are talking at the front of the plane, and Silas can be seen in the background, with the duct tape back on.
 Neither Sophie nor Langdon had replaced the duct tape prior to leaving Silas.